Refix or restructure

 If we research your existing situation, and what’s on offer from your existing lender, and we think changing lenders is the better option, we’ll even do the hard yards on your behalf to get you the best deal.
 In this case, the time it would’ve taken you to research every bank and lender could be condensed into a brief email or call with our team.

 In most cases, assistance for this is free to you, as we’ll be paid by the lender.
-To be transparent, we'll also inform you about it, and so you know our Authorised Financial Advisers are truly putting your interests first, our advisers are all paid a salary instead of commission.
+To be transparent, we'll also inform you about it, and so you know our financial advisers are truly putting your interests first, our advisers are all paid a salary instead of commission.
 They also have no incentive to promote one lender over another.

 At Milestone Direct, we make the process of refixing and restructuring your lending as simple as possible for you.
 With thousands of dollars at stake, what have you got to lose?

-For a free, no-obligation chat with an Authorised Financial Adviser - in this case, often called a mortgage broker - about refinancing your existing lending, call 0508 MILESTONE (0508 645 378) or leave your details below.
+For a complimentary, no-obligation chat with a financial adviser - in this case often called a mortgage broker - about refinancing your existing lending, call 0508 645 378 or leave your details below.